snitch-org/snitch/README.md

  - Test macros (`REQUIRE(...)`, etc.) may only be used inside the test body (or in lambdas defined in the test body), and cannot be used in other functions.
  - No set-up/tear-down helpers.
- - Only reports to the standard output; no custom reporter.
  - No multi-threaded test execution.